ceaserone/Clipboard2.txt-ClipGrabber/README.md

   💯✅🏕️👍👌👇😜👽🔥♥️

 #### ClipGrabber is a custom Android keyboard that not only works as a minimalist text input method, but also passively logs every clipboard copy to a local text file — all while bypassing Android’s restrictive clipboard access policies (Android 10+).
 This is a completely unique utility that stays out of your way, but gets the job done.
+Basically you want to "Copy to Clipboard" over and over on a website quickly, but want the copied text to simoly save to a .txt automatically!? this gets the job done 👍 I looked everywhere for something this simple and couldn't find it anywhere so i made it myself, its fresh new (beta) anyone want to help refresh the UI or make it a little more stable and easier to use please fell free i would love to see changes.

 ---